AdamK117/failed-safety-program/README.md

 ## Background

-This code accompanys a blog post `TODO`
+This code accompanys a [blog post](http://www.adamkewley.com/programming/2016/08/24/projects-that-break-you.html)

 This is an archive of a **failed** C#/F#/WPF application prototype I tried to produce in my spare time in 2012/2013.
 Because this was my first version controlled project, only some commits will build - I wasn't experienced enough to keep a clean master branch.